William I of Bimbia

-William I of Bimbia, born Bile, was the chief and king of the Isubu ethnic group, who lived in Bimbia on the coast of Cameroon in the mid-to-late 19th century.
-British traders recognised the sovereignty of William's Bimbia and titled him "king".
+William I of Bimbia, born Bile, was born in 1800 and lived until 1877.
+He was was chief and king of the Isubu ethnic group, who lived in Bimbia on the coast of Cameroon in the mid-to-late 19th century.
+British traders recognised William's sovereignty over Bimbia and titled him "king".
 William sold land to the British missionary Alfred Saker to found the Baptist colony of Victoria, now Limbe.
-This puzzled rival Bakweri chiefs, since William did not actually own the territory.
+This act puzzled rival Bakweri chiefs, since William did not actually own the territory.
+William I of Bimbia died at age 77.

 William was succeeded by Young King William, his son.